philipz/ZeroMQ/README.md

-Stand alone Java binding for ØMQ
+Stand alone Java binding for ØMQ on Windows 32bits
 ===========
 Just import to Eclipse and Run.<br/>
 This repository is also include JZMQ JUnit test example and Java Zguide example.<br/>